lasyan3/gfx_pack/src/XenobladeX/Mods/readme.md

-# Description of the mods for Xenoblade Chronicles X
+# Mods for Xenoblade Chronicles X
 ### Battle mods

-- **Automatic Soul Challenges**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles , not the QTE on Skell binding and destroying).
+- **Automatic Soul Challenges**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles, not the QTE on Skell binding and destroying).
 - **Enemy Statistics mod**: Apply a global percent modificator on all enemies stats (HP, Melee Attack, Melee Accuracy, Ranged Attack, Ranged Accuracy, Potential and Evasion).
 - **Escape distance reducer**: Reduce escape distance needed to lose aggro from enemies.
 - **Ground Damage multiplicator**: Increase the ground damage dealt by your team (skells not impacted).
-- **Overdrive unlocked**: Overdrive is unlocked from the beginning of the game.
+- **Overdrive unlocked**: Overdrive can be used at the beginning of the game.

 ### BLADE mods
 - **DLC quests unlocked**: DLC Support quests are unlocked and accessible as soon as you become a BLADE member.
 - **Gain Reward Tickets from DLC or Time Attack missions**: Add Exchange Tickets in reward of completing Blade missions.
 There is 2 presets: one which adds tickets to Time Attack missions (same amount that the experience) and another which adds tickets to DLC missions (amount is money divided by 100).
 - **Lv60 skells unlocked (+cheat)**: Unlock the post-game skells and equipment as soon as you become a BLADE member (it also considers you have a Skell Flight License).
 The "Cheat" preset ignores all requirements for crafting.
 Yes, that means you can get an Ares 90 for free, right after Chapter 2!
 - **More Reward Tickets**: Increase the amount of Tickets you get from Squad tasks and missions.
 Presets with "uncapped" means they ignore the max amount of Tickets you can have.
+- **Offline Global Nemesis missions**: Global Nemesis (both Telethia Plume and Yggralith Zero) are available anytime in the BLADE console.
+You still need medals to start the battle.
 - **Offline Squad tasks and missions**: Squad tasks and missions become available for offline play!
 When the game starts, a Squad quest is randomly selected (with "Random" preset) and the timer is stopped.
     > Other presets allow to choose a specific tasks list.  (c ) stands for collectible and (t) for Tyrant.
     > With "Random" preset, you can change the tasks list with the main menu, Social entry and "Select Squad" entry.

 ### Collectibles mods
 - **Catch range mod**: Increase the distance from which you catch a collectible.
-By default, you'll get them just when you're close enough to see the blue gem (distance increased by 40.0).
+   > By default, you'll get them just when you're close enough to see the blue gem (distance increased by 40.0).
 There are 3 kind of distances in the game, each with a value of "Range" and "Height": "Inner" (which means when you are at foot), "Doll" (when you have a Skell at land) and "Flight" (which I believe is when you flight, generally in a Skell).
 All values are editable in the file patches.txt.
 Also note that the rarity of items is untouched.
 - **Ignore 100th**: Prevent from catching a collectible when you already have 99 of them, and doesn't sell it.
-This is for endgame runs in which you have plenty of money, many collectibles and doesn't want to be spammed with selling messages when you walk around in the world.
+  > This is for endgame runs in which you have plenty of money, many collectibles and doesn't want to be spammed with selling messages when you walk around in the world.

 ### Equipment mods
 - **Armors can have 3 augment slots**: Using L' shop, you can have a maximum of 3 augment slots on any of your **equipped** ground or skell armor (right now this won't work on unequipped).
-- **Unlimited augment upgrades**: Allow you to infinitely upgrade all the augments inside a piece of equipment (as long as you have the resources of course).
-The "Cheat" preset ignores all requirements. **Warning**: with low level armors the max level for augments is 17, if you try to upgrade once more you'll get back to level 1!
-So far I was unable to understand this strange behavior.
+- **Unlimited augment upgrades**: Allow you to upgrade up to **15 times** all the augments inside a piece of equipment (as long as you have the resources of course).
+The "Cheat" preset ignores all requirements.
 - **Unlock all augments**: All augments are known in the BLADE shop.
 As usual, the "Cheat" preset ignores all requirements for crafing (useful for build testing).

 ### Experience mods